Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/learning-objectives/python-programming.md

   - Write short and descriptive commit messages that explain the specific way in which the commit changes the source code and documentation in the repository.
+  - Use GitHub pre-commit hooks to ensure that the all of the source code, technical writing, and commit messages adhere to industry standards for content and format.
   - Create and discuss programming and technical writing issues through the use of the GitHub issue tracker, creating descriptive issue titles and descriptions that adhere to industry best practices.